 Tip: When you’re in Maui, you will undoubtedly see signs for businesses that can get you signed up for activities much cheaper than you would otherwise have to pay.
 These are timeshare presentations.
-If you are ok giving up a couple hours of your time, you can easily save a couple hundred dollars on tickets to the Feast of Lele.
+If you are ok giving up a couple of hours of your time, you can easily save a couple of hundred dollars on tickets to the Feast of Lele.
 Otherwise, it’s about $135 per person.

 OK, this isn’t an actual place to eat in Maui, as in lunch or dinner.
 However, it still deserves to be on the list of best places to eat on Maui.
-I’m not even kidding when I say it was our first stop into town and our last stop on the way out!
+I’m not even kidding when I say it was our first stop in town and our last stop on the way out!

-Seriously, in Maui there is shave ice and then there’s Ululani’s Shave ice.
+Seriously, in Maui, there is shave ice and then there’s Ululani’s Shave ice.

 It’s the perfect mix of creamy and sweet.
 They have so many flavors to choose from.
-So many combinations of totally yumminess that you could visit every single day on your vacation and never try them all, although I’m all in for trying.
+So many combinations of total yumminess that you could visit every single day on your vacation and never try them all, although I’m all in for trying.